 - The human being as God’s creature must be in the center of religion.
 The founders of all world religions have repeatedly called for respect for this creation.
 Active tolerance is love for his creature and the image of God himself.
 The love of humanity is the measure of all love of God; human dignity is sacrosanct.

-- For the overzealous and the radicals who look down upon others while calling for confrontation, there must not be room in the churches, synagogues and mosques.
+- For the overzealous and the radicals who look down upon others while calling for confrontation, there must not be room in the churches, synagogues, and mosques.
 Their hatred desecrates the holy words, “Peace be with you!”

 - All human actions and sins are within the domain of God’s mercy.
 Only he, not a human being, judges the sinner.
-Whoever as a human being elevates themselves to God’s place as the supreme judge of sinners, leaves the ground of their religion.
+Whoever as a human being elevate themselves to God’s place as the supreme judge of sinners, leaves the ground of their religion.

 - Religious leaders should with good example and courage represent the true and good doctrines of their religions.
 The leaders must promote it actively and treat everybody humanely and respectfully.
 Where inhumanity reigns, it needs to be addressed with clear words.